-Once you have your fabric marked, start stitching!
+- Once you have your fabric marked, start stitching!
 I stitched with three threads at once.
 Simply, bring your needle up at one edge of the outline and down at the other end.
 Continue to stitch with parallel stitches until the entire area is covered.
 When I moved onto a neighboring section I tried to make sure that the stitches in that area where going in a different direction.

-Once the interior of the cross was filled, I went around the outside with a backstitch in black thread.
+- Once the interior of the cross was filled, I went around the outside with a backstitch in black thread.

-Finally, I trimmed the outside and put it in a thrifted frame.
+- Finally, I trimmed the outside and put it in a thrifted frame.